dennishilk/Body2Bits/README.md

 ## Overview

-Body2Bits is an experimental project exploring the human body as an input device on Linux.
+Body2Bits is an experimental Linux project space exploring one idea:
+What happens when the human body becomes the input device?

+Instead of keyboards, mice, or gamepads, these projects use:
+- weight
+- balance
+- motion
+- physical presence

-Instead of traditional controllers, Body2Bits uses physical movement, balance, and weight as primary input signals.
+as first-class input signals.

-The goal is not realism or efficiency, but playful, sometimes absurd, and often surprising human–computer interaction.
+The focus is not fitness or health.

-This project intentionally blends:
+The focus is **control, feedback, and consequences**.

+This repository contains small, opinionated experiments that combine:
+- Linux
-- unconventional hardware
+- weird hardware
+- raw sensor data
+- and slightly unhinged ideas

+All projects are designed to be:
-- physical interaction
+- technically transparent
-- minimal software layers
+- reproducible
-- a bit of controlled chaos
+- visually demonstrable
+- and fun to watch fail.

 ---

-## How it works

-### Input devices

-Primarily the **Wii Balance Board**, providing raw weight and balance data.
-Additional devices (e.g. Wii Remote, cameras, sensors) may be explored later.

-### Linux input layer

-Raw data is read via **evdev**.
-A virtual input device is exposed using **uinput**, allowing compatibility with existing software.

-### Mapping

-Physical actions such as leaning, standing still, squatting, or weight shifts are translated into keyboard or mouse input.
+## 🧪 Projects

-### Calibration
+### DoomFit

-A persistent calibration profile ensures consistent behavior across sessions, even with different body weights or setups.

----
+Play Doom using a Wii Balance Board.
+Movement is controlled by weight shifts, stomps, and balance.
+Yes, it works.
+No, it’s not comfortable.

+→ `doomfit/`

-## 🔥 Alarm from Hell
+### Alarm from Hell 😈

-A sadistic alarm clock that cannot be snoozed.
+An alarm clock that cannot be snoozed.

-The alarm stops only if you:
+The alarm stops only if:
-- step onto a Wii Balance Board
+- your body steps onto a Wii Balance Board
-- perform physical actions (stomps / squats)
+- you perform physical actions
-- remain still afterward
+- and remain still afterward

 Leaving the board resets or escalates the alarm.

 → `alarm-from-hell/`

+---

+## Philosophy

+Body2Bits intentionally avoids machine learning where possible.
+Human movement is already loud in raw data.
+Thresholds, deltas, and physics are enough.

+If a system cannot explain *why* it reacts, it should not control your body.

+---

 ## Status

-🧪 **Experimental / Work in Progress**
-Initial prototype created on **2026-01-19**

-Expect:

-- rapid iteration
-- broken ideas
-- weird but fun results

-Stability is not the goal.
-Exploration is.

----

-## Current Prototype

-- Wii Balance Board as primary input device
-- Linux (`evdev` / `uinput`)
-- Physical movement mapped to keyboard input
-- Persistent calibration support
+Highly experimental.
+Occasionally sadistic.
+Always honest.

+Linux only.